hyperledger/besu-docs/docs/Reference/API-Methods.md

 Returns metrics providing information on the internal operation of Besu.

-The available metrics may change over time.
-The JVM metrics may vary based on the JVM implementation being used.
+The available metrics might change over time.
+The JVM metrics might vary based on the JVM implementation used.

 The metric types are: